GalkaNel/coffee-roastery-power-platform/README.md

 ## The business problem

-A small Auckland roastery supplies three cafes and plans exspand in nearest future.
+A small Auckland roastery supplies three own cafes and plans exspand in the nearest future.
 Before the system:

 - Orders arrived by **phone and text** — easy to mishear, easy to lose.
 - The roaster manually totalled all orders to decide how much to roast, converting roasted weight back to **green bean weight** (beans lose ~14–18% during roasting, and the rate differs per origin).